nicolelun/my-portfolio/_commercial-portfolio/tv-navigation/tv-navigation.md

 ---

 <div class="text-col">
-	<p>According to customer feedback surveys, navigation and product findability were the biggest frustrations for users on the True Value e-commerce site.
-And this had a magnifying effect: users who found it difficult to navigate and find products were twice as likely as all users to perceive an issue with the site.
-This also hurt the bottom line&mdash;because if users can't find something, they can't buy it.</p>
+	<p>According to customer feedback surveys, the biggest frustrations for users of True Value's e-commerce site were navigation and product findability. <!-- And this had a magnifying effect: users who found it difficult to navigate and find products were twice as likely as all users to perceive an issue with the site. -->And ultimately this impacted sales, because users can't buy what they can't find.</p>
-	<p>In response, I initiated a couple of projects&mdash;one still ongoing&mdash;to improve navigation and product findability.
+	<p>To address this issue, I initiated two projects&mdash;one still ongoing&mdash;to improve navigation and product findability.
 My goal was to decrease the effort for users to find their desired destination and as a result, increase sales.</p>
 	<table class="proj-details">
 		<tr><td class="proj-details__label">My Roles:</td> <td class="proj-details__data"><!-- Advocate &middot;  -->Sole Information Architect, Designer & Frontend Developer</td></tr>
 		<tr><td class="proj-details__label">Stakeholders:</td> <td class="proj-details__data">E-Commerce Merchandisers & Business Managers</td></tr>